akiru-brew/Puckered-Up/README.md

 ![boil](boil.jpg)
 ## Fermentation

-For some reason I completely failed to consider that the first yeast would affect the SG so failed to add a hydrometer and so I can't get an accurate ABV.
-However, given that it was the same recipe as Wim i'd expect the strength to be around the same.
+For some reason I completely failed to consider that the first bacteria fermentation would affect the OG but turning sugar into lactic acid.

-//I actually had to stop it early as it reached my target FG but fermentation looked like it was going to continue.
-I didn't want the beer to end up too bitter so transferred the fermenter to a fridge to chill it to 4C.
+After 72 hours I boiled for 15 minutes to stp the first fermentation.

 For the second fermentation I used an [Inkbird](https://inkbird.com/products/ibt-310t-b) with a heat mat to regulate the temperature.
 For a device with only 3 buttons the manual was surprisingly essential reading.